 For the German Environment Agency, the main aim of chemicals management is to minimise negative effects on our environment and health, conserve resources and, at the same time, maximise the use of chemical applications for sustainable development within planetary boundaries.
 However, we will only be able to achieve this allegedly straightforward objective if a large number of actors and instruments work effectively and in concert to that end.

-2020 – a decisive year for chemicals management worldwide
+Beyond 2020 – a decisive phase for chemicals management worldwide

 Global Chemicals Outlook: The transformation of legacy pollution into innovative solutions for sustainable development is in demand